Our Services

 Mild soreness after extraction is expected.
 But if pain suddenly worsens after initially improving, dry socket becomes more likely.

-If you're experiencing gum discomfort and want to understand whether it's related to extraction healing or another underlying issue, you can use a free Bleeding from gums symptom checker to get personalized insights about what might be causing your symptoms.
+If you're experiencing gum discomfort and want to understand whether it's related to extraction healing or another underlying issue, you can use a free AI symptom checker to get personalized insights in just a few minutes about what might be causing your symptoms and whether you should seek care.

 Dry socket occurs when the blood clot is disrupted before the area has healed enough.